hoehermann/purple-gowhatsapp/README.md

 * `embed-max-file-size`
   When set to a value greater than 0 (default, in megabytes), the plug-in tries to detect link-only messages such as `https://example.com/voicemessage.oga` for forwarding.

   If enabled, this plug-in tries to download and forward the linked file, choosing the appropriate media type automatically.
 This way, your contacts do not see a link to an image, video or a voice message, but instead can play the content directly in their app.
 The message must consist of one URL exactly, including whitespace.
-For this reason, this mode is incompatbile with Pidgin's OTR plug-in, see [this bug report](https://developer.pidgin.im/ticket/10280).
+For this reason, this mode is incompatible with Pidgin's OTR plug-in, see [this bug report](https://developer.pidgin.im/ticket/10280).

-  At time of writing, the maximum file-size supported by WhatsApp is 16 MB.
+  At time of writing, the maximum file-size supported by WhatsApp is 2 GB according to [wabetainfo](https://wabetainfo.com/whatsapp-is-testing-sharing-media-files-up-to-2gb-in-size/) and confirmed by iOS users in Germany.

 * `trusted-url-regex`
   In case a link-only message does not point to an image, video or audio file, the file may be sent as a document message.
-For reasons of safetey, this will only happen for files from trusted sources.
+For reasons of safety, this will only happen for files from trusted sources.
 An URL must match this [regular expression](https://golangbyexample.com/golang-regex-match-full-string/) to be considered trustworthy.
 Matching is case-sensitive.
 The match spans the entire verbatim URL, so query and fragment need to be considered.
 Do not forget the caret and/or dollar sign.
 Some examples:

   * `^https://www\.example\.com` trust files from `www.example.com` via HTTPS.
   * `^https://[^/]*example\.com` trust files from `example.com` and subdomains, authentication data via HTTPS.